vrc-get/vrc-get/docs/vpm-spec.md

 and only when, they appear in all capitals, as shown here.

 ## 3. Terminology and Core Semantics
 ### 3.1.
+The UPM, UPM Package
+The UPM is the Unity Package Manager, which is the package manager developed by Unity Technologies and built into Unity Editor.
+The UPM provides the package management system for Unity Editor.

+The UPM Package is the package recognized by the UPM and Unity Editor.
+There are several ways to install UPM Packages to a Unity Project, but for VPM, the embedded UPM Package is the most important.
+The embedded UPM Package is the package that is placed in the `Packages` folder in the Unity project.

+All VPM Packages are recognized as embedded UPM Packages by Unity Editor.

+### 3.2.
 VPM, VPM Client, VPM Repository, VPM Profile Folder, and VPM Package
-The term "VPM" refers to the VRChat Package Manager, which is the package manager system.
+The term "VPM" refers to the VRChat Package Manager, which is the package manager architecture.
 The VPM consists of the VPM Client and the VPM Repository.

 The VPM Client is the software that manages the VPM Packages in the Unity project.